odinhg/Graph-Neural-Networks-INF367A/README.md

 |-|-|
 |![Baseline predictions](figs/baseline_predictions/001_78845V804838.png)|![GNN predictions](figs/gnn_predictions/001_78845V804838.png)|

-*Figure: At some period in the plot, there is no reported traffic at this station (possible due to road works or an accident).
+*Figure: During one period in the plot, there is no reported traffic at this station (possible due to road works or an accident).
 The Baseline FCNN model seems to have learned the traffic as a function of time data and predicts traffic as normal.
 The GNN on the other hand, correctly predicts that there is no traffic during this period.
 This suggests that the GNN uses data from the node itself and its neighbours and does not solely rely on the time data.*

 Here is another curious example highlighting the differences in predictions:
 |Baseline|GNN|
 |-|-|
 |![Baseline predictions](figs/baseline_predictions/065_03016V805614.png)|![GNN predictions](figs/gnn_predictions/065_03016V805614.png)|

 *Figure: It is not clear why the Baseline model performs so poorly in this example, but it might be because of abnormaly high traffic volume at the station.
-The GNN performs a lot better in this case.*
+The GNN performs a lot better in this case too.
+Well done GNN!*

 ## GNN vs GNN_NE
 The GNN model with edge feature updates performs better than the GNN_NE model which only updates node and graph features.
 But this comparison might be somewhat unfair since the GNN_NE model has fewer parameters in total.